 Easy Sweet & Sour Chicken

-This Sweet and Sour Chicken recipe pairs slightly crispy fried chicken with a trio of sweet bell peppers and sweet yet tangy pineapple-laced sauce.
+This Sweet and Sour Chicken recipe pairs crispy nuggets of fried chicken with a combo of bell peppers and a sweet yet tangy pineapple-laced sauce.
 It’s a family favorite and is ready and on the table in less than 30 minutes.

 side shot of sweet and sour chicken served with rice and black chopsticks

-Sweet and Sour Chicken is a classic Chinese takeout option that we make all the time at home.
-While I prefer General Tso’s Chicken, my wife Shanna finds her favorite in the sweet and sour glazed fried chicken made tossed with fresh green, red, and yellow bell peppers.
+Sweet and Sour Chicken is a classic Chinese takeout option that we always make at home.
+While I love General Tso’s Chicken, my wife finds her favorite in this sweet and sour glazed fried chicken tossed with fresh green and red bell peppers.

-It’s a dish that is sure to impress and while it takes no time to prepare, pairing it with Success Rice that is ready in 10 minutes makes it a no-brainer for any family dinner night.
-(You gotta make sure to have plenty of white rice on hand to soak up all the tasty sweet and sour sauce.)
+It’s a dish that is sure to impress, and while it takes no time to prepare, pairing it with rice makes it a complete meal. (you have to make sure to have plenty of white rice on hand to soak up all the tasty sweet and sour sauce.)

-sweet and sour chicken with a box of success rice
+overhead shot of sweet and sour chicken served with rice

 Some may find reproducing their favorite takeout to be quite intimidating, but once you get the flavors and technique down, it is much easier to make than you would think.